North Hollywood station: Development of surrounding area

 Since the opening of the station in 2000, transit-oriented developments have begun to be constructed in the area around the station including thousands of apartments and office buildings.
 NoHo Tower (a 15-story apartment building) is across the street from the station and NoHo Commons, a multi-use complex which includes several floors of apartments above a level of retail.
 In September 2007, transportation officials approved NoHo Art Wave.
 That project did not start due to the recession, but in 2016 a public-private partnership with the Los Angeles County Metropolitan Transportation Authority was proposed on the 16 acres surrounding the station.
+The 15 acre redevelopment resurfaced in 2023 as "District NoHo".
+A multi use development with two residential towers standing at 20 and 23 stories, 1,481 homes and one office tower at 21 story, 281 ft.
+The project would include 60,000 square feet of retail and 450,000 square feet of office space.
+Development would be a PPP with Trammel Crow Company and LA Metro.
+To be completed in phases by 2031 directly above the metro station.
+City approved the plans December 2023.